PicoCreator/smol-dev-js/README.md

 # Smol-Dev-JS

-You own personal AI dev, which you can direct development in a collebrative back and forth experience.
+You own personal AI dev, which you can direct development in a collaborative back and forth experience.
 Think of it as pair-programming, via the command line.

 Written entire in JS (no python), and is able to make both "smol-er" changes (you can ask it to change a few lines or a file or two),